What is the best Cornish scones recipe?

 • Festive Christmas lunch and evening meal on Christmas Day

-• 3-course Boxing Day feast
+• 3-course Boxing Day dinner

 • Discounted spa use